P-dilasha-004/P-dilasha-004/README.md

 # ✨ Hi, I'm Dilasha!
-I’m a rising Sophomore at Fisk University, majoring in Computer Science.
+I’m a Computer Science major at Fisk University.
 I’m a goal-oriented person who loves brainstorming, ideating, coding, and building innovative solutions.
 Recently, I’ve been learning deep learning and mathematical models, and I am truly fascinated by how deeply math shapes the world around us.

 To the core, I am a people-person.
 I learn best through conversations, collaboration, and building alongside others.
 I am ever excited to meet new people, learn from their inspiring work and insights, and collaborate on meaningful projects.